-To reduce greenhouse gases will require huge investments in renewable power.
+To reduce greenhouse gas emissions will require huge investments in renewable power.
 While this is a worthwhile goal, matching demand with supply will be almost impossible.
 Photovoltaics are very inefficient in the winter and produce no power when covered with snow.
 Cold days can also have no wind, which means very little electricity from wind.
 Or on an extremely windy day, such as during a Nor'easter, the power supply may need to be shut down.
-Currently, only 20 percent of the electricity in the U.S. comes from renewables, 20 percent from nuclear, with fossil fuels powering the rest of the nation.
+Currently, only 20 percent of the electricity in the U.S. comes from renewables.
+A high percentage of that comes from hydropower, which is consistent and can be well managed, but dams are not being installed anymore.
+The rest of the energy comes from nuclear (20 percent) with fossil fuels powering the remaining portion.
 Therefore, additional demand to the grid will increase the amount of power coming from fossil fuels.